Econ Market Research

 • Funding and Financial Instability

-During a financial crisis or an economic slowdown, people and corporations tend to give less to charities, making NGOs' implementation capabilities very low.
+During a financial crisis or an economic slowdown, people and corporations tend to give less to charities, making NGOs', implementation capabilities very low.
 Additionally, most NGOs operate in competitive fundraising landscapes, so adequate funding to achieve their missions is usually difficult to come by, especially for smaller and new organizations.

 • Political and Regulatory Barriers